Chiltern Hills: Heritage

 Examples of historical architecture in the Chiltern region are preserved at the Chiltern Open Air Museum near Chalfont St Giles.
 This open-air folk museum contains reconstructed buildings which might otherwise have been destroyed or demolished as a result of redevelopment or road construction.

 Chiltern Hundreds

-The Chiltern Hills includes the Chiltern Hundreds.
+The Chilterns include the Chiltern Hundreds.
 By established custom, Members of Parliament (MPs) in the House of Commons of the United Kingdom, who are prohibited from resigning their seats directly, may apply for the Stewardship of the Chiltern Hundreds as a device to enable their departure from the House.

 List of hills

-Hills in The Chiltern Hills more than 200 metres in elevation and with more than 30 metres of topographic prominence are listed from southwest to northeast.
+Hills in The Chilterns National Landscape with more than 30 metres of topographic prominence are listed from southwest to northeast.